AstroNav-Open-Source/astronav-core/README.md

 Create a lost-in-space star tracker that is fast, reliable and efficient.

 ## Overview
-Space Treckers is a star identification and attitude determination system designed for spacecraft navigation.
+Star Treckers is a star identification and attitude determination system designed for spacecraft navigation.
 The system processes star field images to identify stars and determine the spacecraft's orientation in space using advanced algorithms and a comprehensive star catalog.

 ## Architecture
 The system consists of two main pipelines: